joshuaeckroth/csci141-website/homework/homework-13.markdown

 ## Extra credit

 Create a menu bar that has a "File" menu with load, save, and quit actions, and a "Record" menu with new and delete record actions.

+## More extra credit

+Allow sorting the rows by clicking a column.
+Click a column twice to sort in the reverse order.